ournetworks/ournetworks.ca/sponsors.md

 parent: "About the Event"
 ---

-Our Networks is a volunteer-run and would not be possible without the support of our partners and sponsors.
+Our Networks is volunteer-run and would not be possible without the support of our partners and sponsors.

 ## Tier 1 Network Sponsorship